EXCLUSIVE-U.S. warns Pacific islands about Chinese bid for undersea cable project-sources

 Submarine Cables in the Pacifichttps://tmsnrt.rs/34jOQya

-(Reporting by Jonathan Barrett; additional reporting by David Kirton in Hong Kong and Beijing Bureau; Editing by Sam Holmes)
+(Reporting by Jonathan Barrett; additional reporting by David Kirton, Cate Cadell and Beijing Bureau; Editing by Sam Holmes)

 ((Jonathan.Barrett@thomsonreuters.com;))